NUmoodapp/mood-app-webpage/README.md

 The back end won't look like much, but when it's running it'll give you a song when you input a statement to the front end.

-Message me with any questions!
+Message Sarah with any questions!

 ## Setting up IBM Watson -JR
 You can follow the guide here: https://github.com/watson-developer-cloud/python-sdk but really all you need to do is: